martinabader/deep-learning/README.md

-# Functions to build Neural Networs from scratch
+# Functions to build Neural Networks from scratch